List of Marvel Cinematic Universe teams and organizations: Illuminati

 The Illuminati is an organization established by an alternate version of Stephen Strange in Earth-838.
 They are intended to monitor and apprehend potential threats to the wider multiverse.
 Joining Strange as council members are Maria Rambeau / Captain Marvel, Peggy Carter / Captain Carter, Blackagar Boltagon / Black Bolt, Professor Charles Xavier, and Reed Richards.
 When Strange recklessly used the Darkhold to prevent Thanos's invasion of their world, he was deemed a threat to the multiverse by his peers, leading him to be executed by Boltagon and subsequently replaced by the succeeding Sorcerer Supreme, Karl Mordo.
 Some time later, the Illuminati arrest and imprison the Stephen Strange of Earth-616, as they fear he and his companion America Chavez pose a similar threat.
 However, their attempt to decide his fate is interrupted by a corrupted Wanda Maximoff from Earth-616, who infiltrates their headquarters and slaughters every member of the organization (except for Mordo) while Strange, Chavez and that reality's Christine Palmer pursue the Book of Vishanti to subdue her.

-They appeared in the film Doctor Strange in the Multiverse of Madness.
+As of 2026, the group has appeared in one project: the film Doctor Strange in the Multiverse of Madness.

 Masters of the Mystic Arts

 The Masters of the Mystic Arts are an order of sorcerers dedicated to protecting the world from mystical threats.
 They originated in the time of Agamotto, and through the centuries developed into their current form.
-Notable current and former members include Dr. Stephen Strange, Wong, the Ancient One, Karl Mordo / Baron Mordo, Kaecilius, Jonathan Pangborn, Daniel Drumm, Hamir, Tina Minoru, Sol Rama and Rintrah.
+Notable current and former members include Dr. Stephen Strange, Wong, the Ancient One, Karl Mordo / Baron Mordo, Kaecilius, Jonathan Pangborn, Daniel Drumm, Hamir, Tina Minoru, Sol Rama, and Rintrah.

-They appeared in the films Doctor Strange, Avengers: Endgame and Doctor Strange in the Multiverse of Madness, as well as the Disney+ series What If...? and Marvel Zombies.
+As of 2026, the group has appeared in five projects: the films Doctor Strange, Avengers: Endgame, and Doctor Strange in the Multiverse of Madness; and the Disney+ series What If...? and Marvel Zombies.

 The Resistance

 The Resistance is a resistance force in the Void against Cassandra Nova and her allies.
 The team consisted of Eric Brooks / Blade, Laura / X-23, Remy LeBeau / Gambit and Elektra Natchios.
 It also consisted of Johnny Storm / Human Torch, Frank Castle / Punisher, Matt Murdock / Daredevil, Peter Maximoff / Quicksilver and Erik Lehnserr / Magneto before their deaths.
 The team is later joined by Wade Wilson / Deadpool and Logan / Wolverine.

-As of 2024, they appeared in the film Deadpool & Wolverine (2024).
+As of 2026, the group has appeared in one project: the film Deadpool & Wolverine.

 Red Daggers

 The Order of the Red Daggers, or simply Red Daggers, is an order of mystic warriors based in Pakistan and dedicated to protecting the world from inter-dimensional and supernatural threats.
 Specifically, they take interest in tracking down and eliminating the Clandestines, djinn who are trying to tear down the Veil of Noor in order to merge their home-world with Earth.
 Notable current and former members include Kareem and Waleed.

-They appeared in the Disney+ series Ms. Marvel.
+As of 2026, the group has appeared in one project: the Disney+ series Ms. Marvel.